-The WSSC issues Water Supply and Sewage Disposal Bonds to fund a major portion of the construction of long-lived additions or improvements to major water and sewerage facilities including water and wastewater treatment plants, pumping stations and force mains, storage structures, all water mains 16 inches in diameter and larger, and all sewer mains 15 inches and larger.
+The WSSC issues Water Supply and Sewage Disposal Bonds to fund a major portion of the construction of long-lived additions or improvements to major water and sewerage facilities including water filtration plants (WFP) and water resource recovery facilities (WRRF), pumping stations and force mains, storage structures, water mains and sewer mains.
 The Commission's fiscal plan for these facilities is known as the CIP and is published separately from the operating and capital budget.